cmu-db/noisepage/script/testing/oltpbench/README.md

 - Start by invoking `run_oltpbench.py`
   - Load the config file passed in and start an instance of the database with any server_args specified in the config
   - Create a test suite for the whole config file and runs the test suite
-  - Create a `TestOLTPBench` object for the test execution, since the `TestOLTPBench` is a subclass of the `TestServer` class, it will a list of tasks as the preparation for the actual test, the most important two of which are as follow
+  - Create a `TestOLTPBench` object for the test execution, since the `TestOLTPBench` is a subclass of the `TestServer` class, it will conduct a list of tasks as the preparation for the actual test, the most important two of which are as follow
     - Pass command line options and configs in to the constructor
     - Try to locate the NoisePage binary
   - Run the test suite by calling `.run()` function of `TestOLTPBench`